pingcap/blog/2017-07-11-tidbinternal2.md

 Key: tablePrefix_idxPrefix_tableID_indexID_indexColumnsValue
 Value: rowID

 The above encoding rule applies to Unique Index while it cannot create a unique Key for Non-unique Index.
-The reason is that the `tablePrefix_tableID_indexPrefixSep_` of an Index is the same.
+The reason is that the `tablePrefix_tableID_indexPrefixSep__indexID` of an Index is the same.
 It’s possible that the `ColumnsValue of` multiple rows is also the same.
 Therefore, we’ve made some changes to encode the Non-unique Index:

 ```
-Key: tablePrefix_tableID_indexPrefixSep_indexedColumnsValue
+Key: tablePrefix_tableID_indexPrefixSep_indexedColumnsValue_indexID
 Value: null
 ```